top of page

 • Marvin Armstrong has managed a diversified architecture practice since 1987 in Hanford, moving to Fresno in 2006.
 Much of his practice is in service on public projects - parks, art and community centers, city and county public facilities.
 He also has a significant list of business and corporate clients and public school work in the Fresno and Kings County areas.

-• Professional Affiliation: Board Member - American Institute of Architects, San Joaquin (AIASJ),
+• Professional Affiliation: American Institute of Architects, San Joaquin (AIASJ), President 2024-2025

 • Community Affiliation: member – Fig Tree Gallery, founding member – Clay Hand Studios